 Can I Sue a Studio If It Steals My Idea?

 To successfully make an idea submission claim, one must have conditioned the transfer of the idea on the basis that they would get paid if the studio were to use it.
-Precedent says the contract is not a bargain for the idea itself, “but for the services of conveying that idea.”
+Legal precedent says the contract is not a bargain for the idea itself “but for the services of conveying that idea.”

-You have a case, Isaacs says, “only if you made it clear you were disclosing it for compensation, and if they ever used it, they would compensate you for the use of the idea.
-If you said the right words, gave them a chance to say no and you didn’t just blurt out your idea, you can assert that the studio got this idea from you, and you can be compensated for that idea, but such cases are very hard to win.”
+Isaacs says you have a case “only if you made it clear you were disclosing it for compensation, and that if they ever used it, they would compensate you for the use of the idea.
+If you said the right words, gave them a chance to say no, and you didn’t just blurt out your idea, you can assert that the studio got this idea from you, and you can be compensated for that idea.”

 The reason you likely haven’t heard about these kinds of legal disputes, Isaacs says, is that most are resolved privately—“either at the mediation stage or in arbitration, and both of these processes are confidential.”

-“The court, especially in literary property cases, will almost always grant a motion to dismiss or summary judgement in favor of the defendant, which are the studios,” says Isaacs.
+“The court, especially in literary property cases, will almost always grant a motion to dismiss or summary judgment in favor of the defendant, which is the studio,” says Isaacs.
 “It’s really hard for a plaintiff to win one of these cases.
-So, the copywrite claim usually goes away.
+So, the copyright claim usually goes away.
 The court will rule on the idea submission claim at the same time, and they almost always punt on the state law idea submission claim by saying, ‘With no copyright claim available any longer, we at the federal court don’t have jurisdiction,’ so they send it down to a state court.”

-For more information on this area of intellectual property law, see our intellectual property overview.
+For more information on this area, see our overview of intellectual property law.

 What do I do next?